fosterrath-mila/ift6759/syllabus.md

 A student's individual grade for a project will be based on the group grade with a small adjustment based on peer evaluations.
 A student who contributed more than his or her fair share may receive a slighly higher grade while a student who did not do much might receive a slighly lower grade.
 Please refer to the [full evaluation grid](https://github.com/mila-udem/ift6759/blob/master/evaluation-grid.pdf) for a complete explanation of the evaluation process.

 ### Class Schedule
 The course begins on January 8th and finishes on April 17th.
+All [deliverables](https://github.com/mila-iqia/ift6759/blob/master/agenda.md#second-project) must be received by April 17th.

 ### Class hours:
 All classes for this course will he held at the Mila office on St-Urbain street.